SAP/cloud-security-client-go/README.md

 # Usage

 The client library works as a middleware and has to be instantiated with `NewAuthMiddelware`.
+For authentication there are options:
-The Middleware exposes a `Handler` which implements the standard `http/Handler` interface.
-Thus it can be used easily e.g. in an `gorilla/mux` router or a plain `http/Server` implementation.

-Upon successful validation of the OIDC Token the token is available in the context of the current request.
-The property name can be specified with the `UserContext` option and has to be casted to `(*core.OIDCClaims)` for the property accessors to be available.
+ - Ready-to-use **Middleware Handler**: The `Handler` which implements the standard `http/Handler` interface.
+Thus, it can be used easily e.g. in an `gorilla/mux` router or a plain `http/Server` implementation.
+The property name can be specified with the `UserContext` option and has to be type asserted to `(*core.OIDCClaims)` for the property accessors to be available.
+ - **Authenticate func**: More flexible, can be wrapped with an own middleware func to propagate the users claims.

 ### Sample Code